i-xarlos/react-native-list-printers/README.md

 ## 2. Set your Visual Studio Code (user/settings.json) | Optional

-- autoformat with prettier and fix slint rules
+- To develop faster you should have Prettier and Eslint installed in "Visual Studio Code" and also have autoformat preconfigured for both in settings.jsonautoformat with prettier and fix slint rules

   `{"editor.defaultFormatter": "esbenp.prettier-vscode", "editor.codeActionsOnSave": { "source.fixAll": true }}`